adraffy/ens-normalize.js/README.md

 //     offset: 7,
 //     tokens: [ [ 101, 116, 104, 95 ] ],
 //     output: [ 101, 116, 104, 95 ],
-//     emoji: false,
-//     error: Error('underscore only allowed at start')
+//     error: Error('underscore allowed only at start')
 //   }
 // ]
 ```